Python-PyQt/PyQt6-Docs/descriptions/QtCore/QTranslator-translate-f.rst

 If *n* is not -1, it is used to choose an appropriate form for the translation (e.g. "%n file found" vs. "%n files found").

-If you need to programatically insert translations into a :sip:ref:`~PyQt6.QtCore.QTranslator`, this function can be reimplemented.
+If you need to programmatically insert translations into a :sip:ref:`~PyQt6.QtCore.QTranslator`, this function can be reimplemented.

 .. seealso:: :sip:ref:`~PyQt6.QtCore.QTranslator.load`.